galiprandi/galiprandi/README.md

 # Hi, how are you ?  👋

-### I am from Argentina, owner of a small shop of photogarphy equipments called [Gadget](https://micamara.ga/), but  now and I am evaluating the possibility of relocating to another country, mainly to Australia.
+#### I am from Argentina, a web developer with more than 10 years of experience in frontend technologies, and I have solid knowledge's of Javascript, CSS and a lot of libraries.

-### Programming has always been my passion and my principal hobby, so I keep up to date with the latest tools and good frontend development practices.
-I love create code simple and powerful.
+#### I like to keep up to date with the latest technologies and apply best development practices.

-### I've been development websites for more than 20 years as a hobby, and now I'm determined to dedicate myself professionally to it, which is what I love make.
+#### That is why I am looking for a project and a team in which I can apply everything I have learned.

-#### You can see mi online resume at: [galiprandi.github.io/me](https://galiprandi.github.io/me)
+##### You can see mi online resume at: [galiprandi.github.io/me](https://galiprandi.github.io/me)

 ### My Personal Networks